Nader Naderpour: Personal life

-In 1960 Naderpour arranged the first modernist Persian poetry reading in Tehran, held at the Cultural Society of Iran & America (in Persian: Anjoman-e Farhangi-e Iran-o Amrika).
+In 1960, Naderpour arranged the first modernist Persian poetry reading in Tehran, held at the Cultural Society of Iran & America (in Persian: Anjoman-e Farhangi-e Iran-o Amrika).
 Later, he worked as a consultant at the Office of Dramatic Arts of the Ministry of Arts and Culture (in Persian: Vezaarat-e Farhang-o Honar).
 He was also appointed as the Editor of Theater Magazine (in Persian: Majaleh-ye Namayesh), and as the Editor-in-Chief of the Monthly Journal of Art and People (in Persian: Honar-o Mardom).

-In 1964 Naderpour traveled to Europe.
-In Rome, he continued his studies on the Italian Language and Literature.
+In 1964, Naderpour traveled to Europe.
+In Rome, he continued his studies in the Italian language and literature.
 He also spent some time in Paris, studying French cinema, and devoting time to his own poetry.

 In 1968, Naderpour became one of the thirty or so founding members of the first Association of Writers of Iran (in Persian: Kaanoon-e Nevisandegaan-e Iran).
 He was also one of the signatories of its manifesto, along with several other famous Iranian writers and poets.
 When Jalal Al-e-Ahmad, the driving force behind the Association, died in 1969, the Association chose Naderpour to speak on its behalf at the interment ceremony.
 For two consecutive years Naderpour was elected as a member of the steering committee for the Association of Writers of Iran.
 Later on, in 1977, he decided not to participate in the rejuvenation of the Association due to differences of opinion.

-In 1971, Naderpour took over as the director of Contemporary Literature Department (in Persian: Gorooh-e Adab-e Emrooz) in the National Iranian Radio and Television, where he directed many programs on the life and works of contemporary literary figures.
+In 1971, Naderpour took over as the director of the Contemporary Literature Department (in Persian: Gorooh-e Adab-e Emrooz) in the National Iranian Radio and Television, where he directed many programs on the life and works of contemporary literary figures.
 Naderpour fled the Iranian Revolution in 1980 for France and resided there until 1987.
-He was elected to France's Authors' Association, and participated in several conferences and gatherings.
+He was elected to France's Authors' Association and participated in several conferences and gatherings.
 In 1987, he moved to California.
 During his residence in the United States, Naderpour gave several speeches and lectures at Harvard University, Georgetown University, UCLA, and UC Berkeley.
-Naderpour was considered as the first Iranian poet who opened up exciting vistas of the new Persian poetry, and he was regarded as one of the leaders of the movement for the New Poetry or She'r-e Now in Iran and among other Persian speaking nations like Afghanistan, Tajikistan and Pakistan.
+Naderpour was considered the first Iranian poet who opened up exciting vistas of the new Persian poetry and was regarded as one of the leaders of the movement for the New Poetry or She'r-e Now in Iran and among other Persian speaking nations like Afghanistan, Tajikistan and Pakistan.

 Death

-Naderpour died from a heart attack in his Los Angeles home on Friday 18 February 2000, at 11:00 AM.
+Naderpour died from a heart attack in his Los Angeles home on Friday, 18 February 2000, at 11:00 AM.
 Visitors to the Los Angeles area often pay their respects to Naderpour by visiting his gravesite located at Westwood Village Memorial Park Cemetery.

-Shortly after Naderpour died, his widow Jaleh Bassiri established the Naderpour Foundation in Los Angeles.
-The aim of the Naderpour Foundation is to promote cross-cultural studies and comparative approaches to East-West literary tradition by focusing on the late poet's legacy.
+Shortly after Naderpour died, his widow, Jaleh Bassiri, established the Naderpour Foundation in Los Angeles.
+The aim of the Naderpour Foundation is to promote cross-cultural studies and comparative approaches to East–West literary tradition by focusing on the late poet's legacy.